 About Helen E. Grose

-Helen E. Grose is a professional photographer, certified drone operator, and gallery owner who lives on an 83-acre farm in the heart of Muskoka.
+Helen E. Grose is a professional photographer, certified drone operator, and gallery owner who lives on an 80-acre farm in the heart of Muskoka.
 She offers: real estate & commercial photography; portraits of people and pets; sports, special events & editorial photo coverage; fine art prints & merchandise; and private photography lessons, workshops & guiding.
-When she's not making images for her clients, guiding tours, or teaching photography, Helen is working in (or on) her art gallery, spending time with her four fur-kids, or searching for wildlife to photograph.
+When she's not making images for her clients, guiding, or teaching photography, Helen is working in (or on) her art gallery, spending time with her three rescue dogs, or searching for wildlife to photograph.

 About Helen's Photography

 Helen started her photography career travelling throughout Canada, the United States and Europe photographing professional sports events.
 Since then, she's been fortunate to capture celebrities on the red carpet, professionals at work, athletes giving it their all, and families sharing unforgettable moments.
 Helen's work has been published in magazines, newspapers and websites around the world, and can also be found hanging in private collections in homes, offices, and cottages worldwide.
 In 2015, she stopped travelling regularly to open a small gallery in Port Carling.
 After closing the doors for the off-season, Helen decided to focus her efforts on opening a larger gallery at home on her farm.
 In 2017, she became a photography instructor at Georgian College in Barrie.

 About Helen's Passion